• Skip to primary navigation

 Vegan burger on a burger bun with lettuce, tomato, pickles, avocado and red onion.

-So I think this vegan burger recipe is the best one I’ve made so far.
+This vegan burger recipe is seriously the best ever.

-My mother and her non-vegan partner were here for a visit this past week while we were testing these burgers on the grill (yes they are totally grillable) and he was raving about them.
+My mother and her non-vegan partner were here for a visit while we were testing these burgers on the grill and he was raving about them.

 He said they were the best burgers he’s had, and this was from a card carrying carnivore my friends!
 He was also raving about our vegan nacho cheese, basically he was a happy dude with the food offerings around these parts.